 Dr. Eric Horvitz

-Nominated by then-Ranking Member Adam Smith (D-WA), House Armed Services Committee
+Nominated by Current Chairman and then-Ranking Member Adam Smith (D-WA), House Armed Services Committee

 Dr. Eric Horvitz

 Dr. Eric Horvitz is a technical fellow at Microsoft, where he serves as the company’s first Chief Scientific Officer.
 As chief scientist of the company, Dr. Horvitz provides cross-company leadership and perspectives on advances and trends on scientific matters, and on issues and opportunities rising at the intersection of technology, people, and society.
 He has pursued principles and applications of AI with contributions in machine learning, perception, natural language understanding, and decision making.
 His research centers on challenges with uses of AI amidst the complexities of the open world, including uses of probabilistic and decision-theoretic representations for reasoning and action, models of bounded rationality, and human-AI complementarity and coordination.

 His efforts and collaborations have led to fielded systems in healthcare, transportation, ecommerce, operating systems, and aerospace.
 He received the Feigenbaum Prize and the Allen Newell Prize for contributions to AI.
 He received the CHI Academy honor for his work at the intersection of AI and human-computer interaction.
 He has been elected fellow of the National Academy of Engineering (NAE), the Association of Computing Machinery (ACM), Association for the Advancement of AI (AAAI), the American Association for the Advancement of Science (AAAS), the American Academy of Arts and Sciences, and the American Philosophical Society.
 He has served as president of the AAAI, and on advisory committees for the National Science Foundation, National Institutes of Health, President’s Council of Advisors on Science and Technology, DARPA, and the Allen Institute for AI.